-In each year, a student's program must be approved by an advisor in the student's major subject or area of concentration and by the Faculty Office.

-- (2) To obtain a BSc General Degree, a student must receive credit in ★120.
+- In each year, a student's program must be approved by an advisor in the student's major subject or area of concentration and by the Faculty Office. - (2) To obtain a BSc General Degree, a student must receive credit in ★120.
 At least ★72 and not more than ★102 must be in Science.
-At least ★18 and not more than ★48 must be in Arts. - (3) Each student must complete a major subject or area of concentration.
+At least ★18 and not more than ★48 must be in Arts.
+In the major, at least ★12 must be 300-level or higher courses offered by the Faculty of Science.
+If the minor is a science subject or area, at least ★6 must be in 300-level or higher courses offered by the Faculty of Science. - (3) Each student must complete a major subject or area of concentration.
 The major subject or area must be in Science.
-A minimum of ★36 and a maximum of ★48 are required in the major subject or area of concentration, with no more than ★18 at the junior level.
-Each student must also either - a. complete a second major which also must be a subject or area of concentration in Science.
+A minimum of ★36 and a maximum of \star 48 are required in the major subject or area of concentration, with no more than \star 18 at the junior level.
+Each student must also either

+- complete a second major which also must be a subject or area of concentration in Science.
 Students who complete a second major in Science will have the Double Majors recorded on their transcripts and diplomas; or - b. complete a minor subject or area of concentration.
 The minor subject or area of concentration may be in Science, or a student may present a subject of concentration in Agriculture, Forestry, and Home Economics, Arts or Business.
 For a list of Agriculture, Forestry, and Home Economics Minors, see §183.1.4.
 For a list of Arts subjects available as a minor, refer to "Minors".
 For information about admission to the Business minor, see §15.16.2.
 Requirements for a Business minor appear in §183.1.5.
 At least ★24 and not more than ★36 are required in the minor subject or area of concentration with no more than ★12 at the junior level.
 If the minor subject of concentration is in Arts, additional requirements as specified by the Arts Department may be required.
 Students are responsible for meeting any additional departmental requirements as specified in the Faculty of Arts.